wkumari/draft-wkumari-opsawg-sdi/README.md

    initial configurations, etc.  There are also a number of (often proprietary) protocols to perform initial device installs and configurations.
-For example, many network devices will attempt to use DHCP [RFC2131] to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.
+For example, many network devices will attempt to use DHCP [RFC2131] or DHCPv6 [RFC8415] to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.

    The configurations of network devices contain a significant amount of security-related and proprietary information (for example, RADIUS